Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Computational Experiments

-In this work, we apply the proposed methodology to three PDEs that can be expressed in a coordinate-free and dimension-free form, each involving two coupled scalar fields (thus $N=2$ in Eq.~\eqref{eq.pde2} and Eq.~\eqref{eq.features}).
+In this section, we apply the proposed methodology to three time-evolution PDEs: the FitzHugh-Nagumo, the Barkley, and a modified Patlak-Keller-Segel Systems defined below.
+Each can be expressed in a coordinate-free and dimension-free form (Appendix \ref{ap:eqn_coord_free}), involving two coupled scalar fields (thus $N=2$ in Eq.~\eqref{eq.pde2} and Eq.~\eqref{eq.features}).
+We present selected computational experiments in the main text, while extensive additional studies are included in the appendices.
+See Appendices \ref{train_NN}--\ref{robust_noise} for the experimental setup details and quantitative evaluation of the results.